GoogleChrome/web.dev/src/site/content/en/blog/perception-toolkit/index.md

 the right keywords for your product search.
 And let's be honest, they probably never will.

 What if they never need to?
-What if they could point their phone's camera at a cartridge they already have and your site could present them with the right cartridge and a big red "reorder" button?
+What if they could point their phone's camera at the UPC code on package and your site could present them with the right cartridge and a big red "reorder" button?

 Think of other ways you can use a camera on a site.
 Imagine a site that supports in-store price checking.
 Imagine getting information about a museum